-Prior to leading Clarion University, she had been dean of the College of Education and Human Services at Central Michigan University since 2012.
 Pehrsson has more than 25 years of experience in higher education, beginning her academic career as an affiliate faculty member and clinical supervisor for counselor education at Idaho State University in 1991.
-Previously, she worked in the healthcare field, as both a counselor and registered nurse.
+Previously, she worked in the healthcare field as both a counselor and registered nurse.

-Pehrsson epitomizes the American Dream through education, first earning associate degrees in liberal arts and nursing, then returning to school to earn progressive degrees.
-She has a Bachelor of Science degree in liberal studies from the University of State of New York-Albany.
+Pehrsson first earned associate degrees in liberal arts and nursing, then returned to school to earn progressive degrees.
+She earned a Bachelor of Science degree in liberal studies from the State University of New York at Albany.
 She holds a Master of Education degree in curriculum, instruction and supervision, a Master of Counseling degree, and a Doctor of Education degree in counselor education and counseling, all from Idaho State University.
-She also studied art therapy at the University of Illinois-Chicago as well as metalsmithing and studio art as a post-doctoral student at Idaho State University.
+She also studied art therapy at the University of Illinois-Chicago, as well as metalsmithing and studio art as a post-doctoral student at Idaho State University.

 She spent a year as a presidential fellow with the American Council of Education, where she focused on faculty and staff development, board of trustees relations, fundraising and capital campaigns, finance, accreditation, inclusive excellence, advancing technology, strategic planning, community engagement and service learning.